thejoun/type-switcher/README.md

 ## How it works (example)

-Let's say you have a `Knight Enemy` component, which derives from `Enemy`, which in turn derives from `SwitchableMonoBehaviour`, provided by this plugin.
+Let's say you have a `KnightEnemy` component, which derives from `Enemy`, which in turn is set up as a base type for switching (explained later).

 ![](img/knight-component.png)